testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 392 steps (392 ok)
 ```

-The six lines of test code all of the sudden converted into execution of 196 combinations for the `add(a, b)` function under test!
+The six lines of test code all of a sudden converted into the execution of 196 combinations for the `add(a, b)` function under test!
 We actually covered all the possibilities defined by the `values` and `sign` sets.

 > {% katex %}
 combinations = 7 * 2 * 7 * 2 = 196
 {% endkatex %}

-To emphasize, removing the supporting code, all the magic to create 196 combinations
+To emphasize removing the supporting code, all the magic to create 196 combinations
 was done by {% testflows %} and these six lines in the body of the test:

 ```python